Application Dates

 -

-The administrative fee for NPC 2025 is $15 per script submission.
+The administrative fee for NPC 2026 is $15 per script submission.
 This helps offset the costs of the application process itself: its organization, staffing, administration, and submission platform.
 In 2022, the O’Neill committed to reducing application fees for all of its professional programs with the ultimate goal of reaching a final fee of $15 by Fall 2024.
-We understand that this fee can pose a barrier to entry.
-To that end, a number of fee waivers are available on a first-come, first-serve basis.
-If you would like to request a fee waiver for NPC 2025, please use this Request Form before you begin your application.
+Still, we understand that this fee can pose a barrier to entry.
+A number of fee waivers are available on a first-come, first-serve basis: if you would like to request a fee waiver for NPC 2026, please use this Request Form before you begin your application.

 We’ve compiled a list of frequently asked questions for your convenience below.
 If you would like to connect with a member of our literary staff, please reach out via email to litoffice@theoneill.org.
 Please note, the literary office may be remote for the application and selection process—so email is strongly preferred.